javierantunez/AdjustTokenPrivileges/README.md

 AdjustTokenprivileges.exe 1234

+After invocation, you will receive the list of succesfully enabled privileges.

 IMPORTANT NOTE: Adjusting the token enabling all privileges is NOT OPSEC safe.
 Adjust the code to the purposes of your specific use case.